TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Connect To PC/README.md

 You got a new *development board*, and now you want to hook it up to your computer (so you can program it and upload new firmware, or receive output via the *Terminal* window).

 Sounds easy: just connect a *USB cable* to the development board and plug its other end into your computer.
-And often it *is* this easy.
+And often enough it *is* that easy.

 However, when your computer stubbornly won't *recognize* the board, things quickly become *frustating* as there are no *error messages* or other indicators that would tell you what is amiss.
 That's why it's a good thing to *understand* how the development board is recognized by a computer, and what the steps are to *diagnose and correct* connection issues.